alexr007/scala2-13-12-issue/README.md

 - removing `context-applied` plugin *OR*
 - adding explicit type `:X[(A, B)]` to `derive` function *OR*
 - setting `scalaVersion := "2.13.11"`

+# how to reproduce
+- clone the repo
+- run `sbt compile`